blurstudio/hab/README.md

 ```

 The cli prompt is updated while inside a hab config is active.
 It is `[URI] [cwd]`
-Where URI is the uri requested and cwd is the current working directory.
+Where URI is the URI requested and cwd is the current working directory.

 ## Restoring resolved configuration